-You can trade commodity stocks without having to take ownership of shares, using derivatives.
+You can trade commodity stocks without having to take ownership of shares, using CFDs.
 Stock trading is leveraged, so you can go long or short.

 You can also Invest in stocks with zero commission charges (terms apply) on our investing platform and own actual company shares outright.

 Mining stocks are publicly traded companies focused on finding, extracting, and processing deposits of valuable minerals and materials.
 In the mining sector, Glencore (GLEN) is an Anglo-Swiss producer and miner of more than 60 commodities, including cobalt and nickel.

 Exposure to commodities that assist decarbonization and energy transition under climate change concerns continues to keep Glencore in the gaze of investors.